Developer: Nintendo EAD Publisher: Nintendo Release: 08/23/91 Genre: Racing

 For as much as I like racing games I will admit that most of the 8-bit titles in the genre did nothing for me.
 There were valiant attempts that were fun like R.C.
 Pro Am and Micro Machines but the tech simply wasn’t there to create anything truly advanced.
 All that changed with the 16-bit consoles.
 Now the big impressive arcade games like Outrun could be convincingly reproduced at home and the results were spectacular.
 When the SNES launched Super Mario World was the flagship title.
 But F-Zero was the game that really showed off the system’s prowess and established a whole new genre.

 F-Zero’s release at the Super Nintendo launch was notable for a number of reasons.
-Next to Pilotwings it really sold just how much more powerful the SNES was than the competition.
-But more than that it used the system’s Mode 7 to create a new experience you couldn’t get anywhere else.
+Next to Pilotwings it sold just how much more powerful the SNES was than the competition.
+But more than that it uses the system’s Mode 7 to create a new experience you could not get anywhere else.
 Not only was it an awesome racing game, it basically created the futuristic racing genre as we know it.

 You can’t talk about F-Zero without mentioning its graphics.
 To those of us weaned on the NES it was nothing short of revolutionary.
 The faux 3d landscape provided by the system’s mode 7 was a step ahead of most racing games of its time.
 Combined with its art direction and many varied alien worlds it really sold its vision of the future.
 Looking back on it now you can see the limitations; roadside detail is nonexistent as everything is on a flat plain.
 But that was of little consequence back in 1991.
 Add to that its jazzy soundtrack and you can see why everyone had to own an SNES at launch.